jeog/TDAmeritradeAPI/README.md

 - **ONLY** Symbol strings are converted to upper-case by the library, e.g 'sPy' -> 'SPY'.

-- Currently, decimal values are represented with ```double``` type and passed to the API as a string with (fixed) precision of 6 (the default for std::to_string(double) which is used for the conversion).
+- Currently, decimal values are represented with ```double``` type and passed to the API as a string with four decimal places of fixed precision.
     - Numbers requiring more precision than that will be passed to the API *incorrectly*.
-    - This may also cause issues with very large numbers that require a moderate amount of precision.
+    - Very large floating point numbers can lose accuracy.
+    - Rounding behavior is the default used by stringstream, using std::fixed and std::setprecision(4).
     - This *shouldn't* be an issue for the current nature of access.
-    - Input string conversion may be reduced to 4 digit (fixed) precision (xxx.xxxx) to limit issues going forward.
+(If so, file an issue.)

 - Enums are defined for both C and C++ code using MACROS.
 Python mimics these enums by defining constant values.
 For example:
     ```